PoornaChandraVemula/PoornaChandraVemula.github.io/_pages/about.md

 I'm Poorna Chandra, a graduate student in Artificial Intelligence at Khoury College of Computer Sciences, Northeastern University.

+I am currently working as an Engineer at Traceable improving Threat detection and mitigation across various usecases such as API and bot protection.

-I am currently equipping myself to solve world's problems using computer science and AI.
-I am generally interested in ideating, designing and building applications that serves purpose.
+I am generally interested in ideating, designing and building applications that scale.
+Further, Interested in the areas of LLMs, Computer Vision and Robotics.

-I’m currently open for Full time opportunities in the areas of Software Engineering, Machine Learning, Gen-AI and LLMs starting from Jan 2025.
+I'm always open to have interesting conversations and collaborations.

 I'm best reached via [email](mailto:developer.poornachandra@gmail.com).
-I'm always open to have interesting conversations and collaborations.

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.